JereKuusela/valheim-dev/publish/README.md

 - v1.41
   - Adds duration and intensity to the `addstatus` command.
+  - Fixes the setting `No item usage with god mode` preventing usage of fermenters.
+  - Fixes the setting `No eitr usage with god mode` showing small amount of eitr for some UI mods.

 - v1.40
   - Changes yaml files to not be created if they would be empty.